 To clarify these three distinct ways in further detail, we performed neighboring overlapping tiling chromatin immuno-precipitation (NotchIP or Notch-IP: this abbreviation also means IP on notch of chromatin) assay on the proximal ~2.0 kb 5'-upstream chromatin region (named as notch of chromatin) of each of Pax5, Aiolos, EBF1 and OBF1 genes (Suppl.
-Figs. S6, S7, S8 and S9) [47, 51].
-We tentatively and qualitatively deduced the binding ability (capacity) of histone H3 to DNA based on acetylation levels of one or more of the specific Lys residues of its N-terminal tail (K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3).
-That is, hyper- (high), considerably hyper-, somewhat hyper- and hypo- (low or no) acetylation levels of one or more of these five Lys residues should qualitatively induce no, weak, less and full binding ability of histone H3 (or corresponding Lys residue(s)) to DNA, resulting in the loose (open), considerably loose, somewhat loose and tight (closed) forms of the chromatin structure, leading to high, considerably high, somewhat high and low (or no) mRNA (i.e., transcription/gene expression) levels of corresponding gene(s).
-The results obtained by the NotchIP assay revealed that such distinct ways should be fundamentally originating from irreversible creation of the varied chromatin structure plasticity surrounding proximal ~2.0 kb 5'-upstream regions of corresponding transcription factor genes with epigenetic modifications through numerous generations during cultivation.
-To put it concretely, in wild-type DT40 cells having HDAC2 activity, the chromatin structure of each of proximal ~2.0 kb 5'-upstream regions of four genes encoding Pax5, Aiolos and EBF1 (which down-regulate gene expressions of IgM H- and L-chains [35, 47, 50]) and OBF1 (which probably up-regulates those of the two immunoglobulin proteins [46, 50]) is in the loose (open) form due to no binding ability of histone H3 to DNA based on hyper- (high) acetylation levels of one or more of the specific Lys residues (K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3) [51].
-Therefore, these four transcription factor genes are transcribed at high levels in DT40 cells [35, 47, 48, 50].
-On the other hand, in all individual clones of HDAC2(-/-) mutants having no HDAC2 activity, the chromatin structure of each of proximal ~2.0 kb 5'-upstream regions of these four factor genes changes dramatically and severally based on varied acetylation levels of one or more of the five specific Lys residues of histone H3 during cultivation, resulting in alterations in their gene expression levels as follows [47, 48, 50, 51].
+Figs. S6, S7, S8 and S9) [50].
+The results obtained by the NotchIP assay revealed that such distinct ways should be fundamentally originating from irreversible creation of the varied chromatin structure plasticity surrounding proximal ~2.0 kb 5'-upstream regions of corresponding transcription factor genes with epigenetic modifications through various generations during cultivation.
+To put it concretely, in wild-type DT40 cells having HDAC2 activity, the chromatin structure of each of proximal ~2.0 kb 5'-upstream regions of four genes encoding Pax5, Aiolos and EBF1 (which down-regulate gene expressions of IgM H- and L-chains [35, 47, 49]) and

+OBF1 (which probably up-regulates those of the two immunoglobulin proteins [46, 49]) is in the loose (open) form due to no binding ability of histone H3 to DNA based on hyper- (high) acetylation levels of one or more of the specific Lys residues (K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3) [50].
+Therefore, these four transcription factor genes are transcribed at high levels in DT40 cells [35, 47, 49].
+On the other hand, in all individual clones of HDAC2(-/-) mutants having no HDAC2 activity, the chromatin structure of each of proximal ~2.0 kb 5'-upstream regions of these four factor genes changes dramatically and severally based on varied acetylation levels of one or more of the five specific Lys residues of histone H3 during cultivation, resulting in alterations in their gene expression levels as follows [47, 49, 50].